stephanmg/calorimetry/_sources/intro.rst.txt

 =============================================================
-While this step is optional, we want to emphazise that generation of a Metadata Sheet for your cohort study has multiple benefits, i.e. statistical analysis of related metadata, comprehensive visualization of all collected metadata for the experiment, streamlined statistical analysis and visualization of data sets supported by consistent metadata with corresponding units.
+While this step is optional, we want to emphazise that generation of a Metadata Sheet for your cohort study has multiple benefits, i.e. statistical analysis of related metadata, comprehensive visualization of all collected metadata for the experiment, streamlined statistical analysis and visualization of datasets supported by consistent metadata with corresponding units.

-(Reminder: For instance TSE Systems file headers provide limited and non-standardized metadata and is prone to unit and conversion errors when combining cohort studies when not carefully exported from the PhenoMaster/LabMaster, also Metadata like Conditions as cold exposure vs room temperate might be lacking).
+Reminder: For instance TSE Systems file headers provide limited and non-standardized metadata and is prone to unit and conversion errors when combining cohort studies when not carefully exported from the PhenoMaster/LabMaster with identical settings by the user
+, also categorical metadata, e.g. conditions (cold exposure vs room temperate), treatments (feeding pattern), photoperiod, etc.  might be lacking.

 If you already have filled out a Metadata Sheet (Seep et al., 2024, Scientific Data) for your indirect calorimetry experiment, then you can skip this step, otherwise we encourage you to fill out either the full Metadata Sheet for your experiment (see the Excel Metadata Sheet template for indirect calorimetry data) or use the Metadata Sheet helper application to fill out the Metadata Sheet online if you have Excel not available.

 In the latter case navigate to `Metadata converter <https://shiny.iaas.uni-bonn.de/CaloHelper>`_.
 This application will allow you to fill out a Metadata Sheet and save it in Excel format for metadata input into CALOR.

 First option: Provide an Excel (*.xlsx*) file with the following column structure to the Metadata converter: